alexandern17/test-readme/example-app-readme/README.md

 This example app demonstrates how to late initialize and dynamically reconfigure the Thunderhead SDK on the fly.

 App Flow Summary:
-1. In [AppDelegate.swift](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/dynamic-initialization-example/Dynamic%20Initialization%20Example/Dynamic%20Initialization%20Example/AppDelegate.swift#L46) `didFinishLaunchingWithOptions` method, the SDK is initialized with no parameters. (*Late initialization*)
+1. In [AppDelegate.swift](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/dynamic-initialization-example/Dynamic%20Initialization%20Example/Dynamic%20Initialization%20Example/AppDelegate.swift#L46) `didFinishLaunchingWithOptions` method, the SDK is initialized with empty parameters. (*Late initialization*)
 2. On initial app start, [RegionViewController.swift](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/dynamic-initialization-example/Dynamic%20Initialization%20Example/Dynamic%20Initialization%20Example/RegionViewController.swift) is presented with no region selected/configured.
-3. The 'SELECT' button will present [ChangeRegionViewController.swift](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/dynamic-initialization-example/Dynamic%20Initialization%20Example/Dynamic%20Initialization%20Example/ChangeRegionViewController.swift), which displays a list of regions to select from.
+3. The 'SELECT' button presents [ChangeRegionViewController.swift](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/dynamic-initialization-example/Dynamic%20Initialization%20Example/Dynamic%20Initialization%20Example/ChangeRegionViewController.swift), which displays a list of regions to select from.
 4. Upon selection of a new region, the SDK is then *reconfigured* with new API credentials corresponding to the region selected, triggered from the [`onRegionChanged`](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/dynamic-initialization-example/Dynamic%20Initialization%20Example/Dynamic%20Initialization%20Example/RegionViewController.swift#L93) delegate method.
+- Note: For simplicity, the API credentials are stored in `NSUserDefaults` in the example app.
+We recommend using secure methods, like `Keychain`, to store credentials as it is sensitive data.

 ## Thunderhead SDK Late Initialization